 Once the rubber stopper has been removed, the dash cam is ready to be mounted.

 Things get interesting over on the back of the dash cam.
 Like most dash cams, there is a screen to configure the settings and for immediate video playback.
 This screen is slightly larger than the one on my Mini 0805.
 I dare say the display quality is better too.

 What really caught my attention is the right side of the dash cam.
 The top right of a dash cam features an infrared sensor.
-There appears to be four sensor, one in each corner of the "square".
+There appear to be four sensors, one in each corner of the "square."
 As shown in the photo, this camera has a field of view of 170 degrees.
 I think this is more than sufficient for in-car recording.

 Over on the bottom right, you have a rear camera for in-car recording.
 This is useful for proving that you don't use your phone while driving.
 It's also useful if you are a ride-sharing driver.

 This is actually another thing that I really like about this dash cam.
 The buttons for navigation are very pronounced.
 I hate it when dash cams have very few buttons, which requires you to cycle through all the settings.

 I personally consider this as one of the downsides of the Mini 0805.
 That dash cam isn't very user friendly because it required you to press combinations of the up/down arrows along with the "OK" button to access different menus.
 This isn't easy to remember and it requires quite a bit of trial and error.
 I'll show you how straightforward the navigation is over on the Trace 1 Pro.

 There's not much to show on this side of the dash cam other than the speaker.
 This speaker doesn't do much other than provide an audible beep when the dash cam turns on and off.
 This is a useful feature for letting you know that the dash cam has successfully turned off at the end of your drive.